 Strike #3: Acid lingers in esophagus longer during naps.

 Eat a lighter meal before your nap.
-Be sure to give food time ample time to digest.

 Wear loose clothes so you don’t constrict your mid-section.